 Period of life: 125 MYA

 Hypsilophodon ("high-ridged tooth" in Latin) is a small Cretaceous period herbivorous dinosaur lived about 125 million years ago.
 First recovery was made in 1849 on the Isle of Wight in England by construction workers.
-First, the skeletal structure was incorrectly determined to belong to arboreal creature.
+First, the skeletal structure was incorrectly thought to belong to an arboreal creature.
 However, paleonthologist Peter Galton amended the misinterpretation after bone structure modeling and turning the claws into the right direction.

 © Technical Capabilities International Ltd. (Tecedu)